Tidwell/generator-fwk/README.md

   * ``modules:loaded`` - When all modules have been loaded from server/app/modules

+## Default Modules

 ### server

-The module that instantiates the express server
+The module that instantiates the express server.
+This is included in core and located in modules/core

 Events emitted:
   * ``server:configure`` - When the express app and http server have been created, args: express instance, http.createServer instance
   * ``server:routes`` - when modules should bind their specific routes, args: express instance
   * ``server:genericRoutes`` - when modules should bind their generic catch-all routes (like /*) - this is so they don't conflict with any specific routes in the routing table, args: express instance
   * ``server:ready`` - the http server has been bound to the port and is ready to serve requests

+## Scaffoldable Modules

 ### angularServer